 This negative language can also be self-attacking.
 The feelings may indicate that something is ‘wrong’ because the feeling is present.
-Often, feelings are ‘pre-defined’ based on life experiences.
+Often, feelings come ‘pre-defined’ based on life experiences.
 For example, many people have already defined anxiety as the following: Not safe, something bad is about to happen, I have to get out of here, I’m bad again, got to get rid of this feeling.
 These are ’horrible’ definitions for anxiety.
 If this is the definition we use for anxiety, their view of their world will always be tainted.

-For example, often what keeps someone from having a good night's sleep can be the self-talk that person has when they lay their heads on the pillow.
+For example, often, what keeps someone from having a good night's sleep can be the self-talk that person has when they lay their heads down.
 Where does the person’s mind go?
 To the past?
-To the mistakes, they believe they made during the day?
+To the mistakes they believe they made during the day?
 Does it go to what they may have labeled as missed opportunities?
 Maybe that significant other said something that has that person riled up.
-This language may also cause bad choices to be made in life.
+This language may also cause someone to make bad in life.
 For example, if we have had some past negative life experiences, it has already ‘tainted’ our view of the world, trust, and ourselves.

 Jumping to conclusions comes to mind during this Interpretative Language.
-Jumping to Conclusions says that I can interpret things, and I don’t need any evidence to do so.
+Jumping to Conclusions is a sort of cognitive distortion.
+It’s a way of thinking that says I can predict things and make assumptions about the future even though I have limited information and evidence.
 I can label you like I want to even if I know it’s not true.
 “I know you meant to hurt me (even if you didn’t), and even if I have no evidence to prove it.”
 Jumping to conclusions is an obstacle to communication, where we make judgments or even decide the outcome without having all the facts or any evidence to reach a truthful conclusion.
 For example, when someone is jumping to conclusions, they might assume that someone they just met is angry at them.
 They assumed this simply because that person wasn't smiling at them while they talked, even though there are many other alternative explanations for that behavior.

-Mind-Reading says that I know what you are thinking.
-WHAT????!!!
+Mind-reading is another cognitive distortion that says: I know what you are thinking without there being any evidence of it.
 I don’t know what I’m thinking half the time, and you have some superpower that gives you the ability to read my mind?
-I know what you are thinking!
-Really!
-Please tell me!
-No, don’t tell me.
-Quit your job, get a 1-900 number, and advertise how you can read minds.
-You would make a fortune in one month!
-Fortune Telling: I have the Power to predict the future.
-If you do that I know what’s going to happen!
-WHAT!!!!????
-Again, the 1-900 thing.
+If you know what I’m thinking, please let me know, too!
+Maybe you should quit your job, get a 1-900 number, and advertise how you can read minds.
+All jokes aside, we can never know what the other person was or is thinking unless they communicate about it.
+Don’t you think this sounds a little familiar to fortune’s telling?
+Saying that I have the power to predict the future sounds foolish.
+It’s somewhat like saying: “If you do X, then Y is going to happen.”
+Unless you’re a mathematician, the chances of your hypothesis being right are very low.

 This Interpretative Language causes us to lose our focus.
-We forget that we are fighting someone that we cherish, that we love, that we have children with, who shares our bed, our food, and our hearts.
-We have to forget that if we are to fight with this much ferocity.
+We forget that we are fighting someone that we cherish, that we love, that we have children with.
+Why are we at war with someone who shares our bed, our food, and our hearts?
+We have to forget all these facts if we are to fight with this much ferocity.